 A thin-stained overlay is one of the more popular finish looks.
 Once you apply the overlay, you can use a chemical acid or water-base acrylic stain to color the surface with single or multiple translucent colors.
 Coloration can be relatively even or take on a faux look through the layering or mixing of coloring processes.

-To further enhance the look of overlays, you can use stencils to create a design, logo, or borders.
+To further enhance the look of overlays, and make a statement with overlays for concrete, you can use stencils to create a design, logo, or borders.
 You can also score or sawcut the surface.
 Both scoring and sawcutting can add decorative effects to an overlay at a minimum depth of 1/8”.

-Scoring is done with different diamond blades on a grinder or worm gear skill saw.
+Score the concrete with different diamond blades on a grinder or worm gear skill saw.
 There are also special power tools designed by manufacturers for this type of scoring work.
 Lines can be straight or diagonal to the edges of the flatwork.
-Sawcut lines are done after the concrete is hardened using a special rotary saw.
-They can be inserted straight or diagonally to the edges of the overlay.
+After the concrete is hard, create sawcut lines using a special rotary saw.
+Insert the sawcut lines either straight or diagonally to the edges of the overlay.
 Or, you can cut diamonds, stars, squares and other shapes into the overlay.
-These shapes can then be stained or colored in a contrasting color to the one on the abutting surface.
+Staining and coloring these shapes in a contrasting color to the one on the abutting surface will create a dynamic look.

-Unlike plain, gray “standard issue” concrete, decorative polymer overlays most always should be sealed or coated to protect the surface and simplify the maintenance routine.
+Unlike plain, gray “standard issue” concrete, decorative polymer overlays most always should be sealed or coated.
+Do this to protect the surface and simplify the maintenance routine.

 Dean Owen of Arizona Polymer Flooring in Glendale, Ariz. explains: “A typical sealer system would consist of two coats of a 20% to 25% solids material spread at 300 to 350 sq. ft. per gallon,” he says.
 “This would leave 2 to 4 mils of material in the pores of the substrate and have little effect on the surface’s original texture.”